ima2132/Code-Quiz/README.md

 N/A

 ## Usage
-To use this application, users can click to start the quiz.
-Users have an allotted time of 60 seconds to answer each question.
-If they get a question wrong, time will be deducted from the clock.
-Upon finishing the quiz, users can enter their initials and save their score.
-Users will also be able to view which questions they got correct/wrong.
+To utilize this application, simply click on the deployed link.
+Users may begin the quiz by clicking on the designated start button.
+Each question must be answered within a time limit of 60 seconds.
+Should a user provide an incorrect response, time will be subtracted from the remaining countdown.
+Upon completing the quiz, users will be prompted to enter their initials and store their final score.
+They will have access to view the questions they answered correctly and incorrectly.

 ## License
 Please refer to the LICENSE listed in the repo.